BootBlock/PoSh-Backup/README.md

                 GenerateArchiveChecksum     = $true
                 ChecksumAlgorithm           = "SHA256"
                 VerifyArchiveChecksumOnTest = $true
-                SevenZipCpuAffinity         = "0,1"  # Restrict 7-Zip to CPU cores 0 and 1
+                VerifyLocalArchiveBeforeTransfer = $true # NEW: Ensure this archive is good before sending to MyMainUNCShare SevenZipCpuAffinity         = "0,1"  # Restrict 7-Zip to CPU cores 0 and 1
             }